FAIRDataPipeline/FortranDataPipeline/README.md

 You can build and test the library using CMake.
 This implementation requires a compiler suite that supports C++11 and Fortran 2003.

-It is recomended that you install [CURL](https://curl.se/libcurl/) prior to installation of this API.
+It is recommended that you install [CURL](https://curl.se/libcurl/) prior to installation of this API.

 Compile the library by running: